wkolowski/Type-Theory-Wishlist/README.md

 ### Standard Inductive Families <a id="standard-inductive-families"></a> [↩](#toc)

-For inductive families, we need to explicitly write the constructor's return type (because it depends on the index), but we still don't need to write the parameters.
+For inductive families, we need to explicitly write the constructor's codomain (because it depends on the index), but we still don't need to write the parameters.

 ```
 data Vec (A : Type) : Nat -> Type